AntczakEI/stellarliftapp/_posts/2026-02-16-hydration-basics.md

 ## Sources and further reading

-The recommendations in this guide were checked against established hydration reference values, sports-medicine position statements and reviews.
+The recommendations in this guide are informed by established hydration reference values, sports-medicine position statements and reviews.

 * EFSA Panel on Dietetic Products, Nutrition, and Allergies. **Scientific Opinion on Dietary Reference Values for Water.** EFSA Journal.
 2010;8(3):1459.
 DOI: 10.2903/j.efsa.2010.1459.
 * Institute of Medicine. **Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate.** National Academies Press.
 2005.